 As most already know or can assume, filing for divorce can be an extremely emotionally taxing portion of a person’s life.
-Such a life-changing process has the ability to affect a person emotionally, physically, and mentally.
-For this reason, individuals who choose to file for divorce should avoid certain mistakes so that they can move through smooth, streamlined processes.
+Such a life-changing process has the ability to affect a person emotionally, physically, and financially.
+For this reason, individuals who choose to file for divorce should avoid certain common pitfalls so that they can streamline the divorce process and get through their divorce as smoothly as possible.

 Mistake #1: Not Hiring a Skilled Divorce Lawyer